kubernetes-sigs/node-feature-discovery/enhancements/2403-nfd-image-compatibility-scheduler/README.md

 #### Node Features Drift Handling
 When node features drift over time (e.g., due to software updates or hardware changes), it can lead to mismatches between the pre-group definitions and the actual node capabilities.
 This drift can compromise the effectiveness of the pre-grouping strategy.
 It can be divided into two scenarios:
-1. **Drift Before Scheduling:** The nfd-master detects feature drift and fetch the ICQ feature dimensions to validate the homogeneity of pre-groups(`NodeFeatureGroup`).
+1. **Drift Before Scheduling:** nfd-master detects feature drift and uses the ICQ feature dimensions to recompute the homogeneity of pre-groups (`NodeFeatureGroup`).
 Additionally, the **PreBind phase** performs real-time validation using the latest node features, catching any race conditions where ICQ status might be stale.
 2. **Drift After Scheduling:** When drift happens after a pod has been scheduled, nfd-master detects the drifted node features, evaluates which ICQs are affected by comparing the drifted features against `spec.compatibilities[*].rules`, finds pods bound to the drifted nodes via ICQ references, and alerts administrators through:
-   - **Pod labels**: `nfd.k8s-sigs.io/compatibility-drift: "true"`, `nfd.k8s-sigs.io/drift-node: "<node-name>"`
+   - **Pod labels**: `feature.node.kubernetes.io/compatibility-drift: "true"`
-   - **Pod annotations**: `nfd.k8s-sigs.io/drift-time: "<RFC3339-timestamp>"`
+   - **Pod annotations**: `nfd.node.kubernetes.io/drift-node: "<node-name>"`, `nfd.node.kubernetes.io/drift-time: "<RFC3339-timestamp>"`
    - **Structured logs**: JSON format with pod/node/image/drifted_features details
    - **K8s Events**: Warning events with `reason: NodeCompatibilityDrift`